AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

     - When all VM-Series are disassociated from a FireNet gateway, Panorama still maintains the configuration, unless the user removes the configuration from Panorama.

     - When Panorama is configured, the associated  will show the vendor as "Palo Alto Panorama".
 Clicking "Show" will use the same access account and password to access firewall and retrieve route information.
 To enable this, you need to configure admin role and user (same name and password as configured for Panorama itself) in the template in Panorama.

+    - The controller only supports one virtual router.
+If Router name is not specified, the controller takes the first virtual router in the list.

 Migrating from individually VM to Panorama
 #################################################################